ethanarteta/Deployment-5.1/README.md

 2. **Implement Autoscaling:** Set up auto-scaling groups for EC2 instances to automatically adjust the number of instances based on traffic demands.

-3. **Containerization:** Consider containerizing your application using Docker and deploy it on an orchestration platform like Kubernetes for more efficient management and scalability.
+3. **Containerization:** Consider containerizing the banking application using Docker and deploying it on an orchestration platform like Kubernetes for more efficient management and scalability.

 ![image](Deployment5/BankingApplication.png)